marzukia/blog/content/posts/election-results-advanced-analytics.md

 * In an attempt to recover these voters, National shifted further right in their policies around tax breaks, gun control, and border control causing their more centrist supporters to shift inwards towards Labour.
 * This resulted in National seeing a massive decline losing 21 seats between elections, long-held seats such as Ilam were lost to Labour.
 * Despite only receiving 26% of votes, National by far has the most significant amount of donations with nearly double the next highest party.
-* Compared to their greatest rival, Labour's DUE was three times less than National indicating it was far easier for them to influence voters to vote for them or rather voters were already inclined to vote for them over National.
+* Compared to their greatest rival, National's DUE was three times greater than Labour's indicating it was far more challenging for them to influence voters to vote for them or rather voters were already more inclined to vote for Labour over National.ye

 In summary, National did bad - but I didn't have to tell you that did I?